cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 #declare <category> keyword [, keyword ... ];
 ```

-Example: if the `draw print` instruction was extended to accept an additional alignments, the new keywords could be declared like this:
+Example: if the `draw print` instruction was extended to accept additional alignments, the new keywords could be declared like this:

 ```Mindcode
 #set target = 8;